b3-exmo/b3-exmo.github.io/docs/Critical thinking/Logical fallacies.md

 **"Evidence of absence"** = Found evidence demonstrating that something was there but is now missing or gone.
 For example: "The dust on the mantel shows that the clock has been removed."
 Evidence of absence is indeed evidence.

-These are different, and one does not follow from the other.
+This leads to the idea of double-negative equating positive.
+To say "no one has proven 'not X', therefore X is true" is not a valid argument.
+No one has ever proven that there are *not* invisible aliens living in my earlobes, therefore it must be true.
+No one has proven that God does not exist, therefore, God must exist.
+This conclusion fits nicely with [[Falsifiability]].

+If I am looking for an elephant in my closet and I find no evidence of one, it makes no sense to say "Absence of evidence is not evidence of absence".
+In this case absence of evidence of an elephant most definitely means an elephant is absent.

+If, however, I am looking for an ant in my backyard and I find no evidence of one, it is very possible I didn’t look hard enough or long enough.
+An ant is small and I likely have missed it.
+In this case absence of evidence is *not* evidence of absence.
+Although in this case it would be more correct to say that absence of evidence is not proof of absence.
+It could very well be taken as evidence; it just that it is not conclusive evidence.

+&nbsp;

 ### Ad Hominem
 Criticizing a person making the argument rather than the argument itself.

+"[We can't trust anything D Michael Quinn says](https://www.fairlatterdaysaints.org/answers/Criticism_of_Mormonism/Books/One_Nation_Under_Gods/Use_of_sources/Boyd_K._Packer_on_the_truth#cite_ref-2) because he got excommunicated!
+Also he was gay all along."

-Ex: “Because John is a former Mormon, an apostate from the LDS Church, his argument against the Book of Abraham cannot be considered valid.”
+"Because John is a former Mormon, an apostate from the LDS Church, his argument against the Book of Abraham cannot be considered valid."

 See also: [[#No true Scottsman]]